 Here are some of the activities you can expect to be involved in as a talent management specialist:

-- Creating definitions of talent for different talent pools
+- Creating definitions of talent

-- Creating assessment approaches to identify talent
+- Creating assessment approaches to identify talented individuals or groups

-- Designing succession and contingency frameworks
+- Designing succession plans and contingency frameworks for business critical roles

 Types of roles in talent management